Most Active Stories

 To earn a position in one of these orchestras, a violinist has to play on a level comparable to a solo artist - the competition is that intense and the standards that high.
 So how are women violinists doing?
 The answer depends on which side of the Atlantic you’re on.
 In the top 13 American orchestras in 2008, women held a slight majority in the violin sections at 52% (we know that from the dissertation of Phelps).
 Today, the majority has increased, at least if you restrict the count to Gramophone’s “World’s Best."
 In the US that includes the “Big Five” (the Boston Symphony Orchestra, Chicago Symphony Orchestra, Cleveland Orchestra, New York Philharmonic, and Philadelphia Orchestra) plus the Los Angeles Philharmonic, San Francisco Symphony, and MET Orchestra (the Metropolitan Opera's orchestra).
 Whether you look at the Big Five or all Eight, in 2014 the violin sections have a solid female majority at 58% - 148 women, 107 men.
 (By the way, remember Etude’s mention of the Metropolitan Orchestra?
 Right now half its violinists are female - and there’s universal agreement that it plays better than it ever did in the past.)

 Meanwhile, in the top eight European orchestras on Gramophone’s list, the violin sections show the opposite ratio: 61% of the violinists are guys.

-If you want a high-level arts profession in which women and men are equals, forget film directing, guitar heroes, and country festivals, and instead check out today's classical violin scene.
+If you want a high-level arts profession in which women and men are equals, forget film directing, guitar heroes, and country-music festivals, and instead check out today's classical violin scene.